 Top-quality, industry-leading fire instructors who desire to take their firefighters and the organization to the elite level must have an elite instructor knowledge base.
 That next level training is achieved by indentifying the student’s intelligence map and developing individualized training or training tips to achieve maximum comprehension and retention.
 That next level will include stress-induced tactical training evolutions.
 Providing evolutions that firefighters need to not only identify challenges and formulate Plan A and B but then overcome those obstructions that prevent cognitive thinking.
 Firefighters who are first-time, first-experience operators not prepared for high-stress decision making often yield decision making from the limbic portion of their brain.
 The limbic mode is where the fight-or-flight mechanism is activated.
 Often times the underdeveloped first responder, with low emotional intelligence will make decisions based on personal survival and not from their past educational experiences unless that past educational included stress-induced tactical training.

-A Quick Classic Example
+A Quick Classic Example For Buy In

 Most firefighters are trained to say LUNAR to call a MAYDAY.
 Many fire departments do this type of training annually in the station with portable radios.
 Unfortunately the under-developed training instructor who completes this training annually in a non-stress environment may think he or she is properly preparing the firefighter to remember the acronym but is actually not.
 In the non-stress environment, a large percentage of firefighters can remember what LUNAR means, but next time you are doing SCBA search and rescue training, have the firefighters attempt to recite and give a LUNAR radio report to the incident commander while buried under a simulated ceiling collapse.
 Without warning, drop one of the fire station mattresses on the firefighter and sit on top of it.
 While the firefighter is physically impeded to find his radio microphone and mentally challenged because that stress causes his or her brain to go into a fight or flight mode, watch what happens when they can’t remember what the acronym means.
 That is one example of how important stress-induced tactical training can be with zero impact to the operating budget.
 Training for the environment you’re expected to work in will make a huge difference in firefighter survival and increase the level of services we provide to the public.